The Fifth Wave

 Get involved

-If you resonate with our mission and would like to be a part of the journey, please email Mélina Magdelénat at melina@fifthwaveinstitute.com.
+Just like caregiving itself, building the futures of care is a collective effort.
+If you resonate with our mission and would like to be a part of the journey, don’t hesitate to email Mélina Magdelénat at melina@fifthwaveinstitute.com.

 If you would simply like to follow along and learn about the futures of care, subscribe to our newsletter.
+And if you would like to support our work, helping us bring you more in-depth research and better interviews while fairly compensating those on whose efforts this publication stands, consider becoming a paid subscriber.